OnlyFans Managers: What They Do, What One Costs Your Agency

 What an OnlyFans manager really costs

 The mistake is pricing the role as one person's pay.
 The reason the role exists is to run continuous inbox coverage, and that coverage is a rota, not a salary.
-Independent reporting puts offshore OnlyFans chatter wages at $3.50–$5.50/hour (OFM-Tools, Vice), that is the cost of the people a manager schedules, and 2.0–2.4 chatter seats are required per creator for genuine 24/7 coverage for genuine days-nights-weekends coverage.
+Chatter wages in the offshore market are $3.50-$5.50/hour (OFM-Tools, Vice), that is the cost of the people a manager schedules, and 2.0-2.4 chatter seats per creator are required for genuine days-nights-weekends coverage.
 A manager's economic footprint is their own cost plus the multi-seat team they are paid to coordinate, plus the cost of the coordination itself.

-The coordination cost is larger than it looks because of churn. annual chatter attrition runs around 55% (2026 operational-economics whitepaper).
+The coordination cost is larger than it looks because of churn.
+Roughly 55% of chatters leave their roles each year (our self-published 2026 operational-economics analysis (not peer-reviewed)).
 A meaningful share of a manager's week is not growing accounts, it is re-recruiting, re-onboarding, and re-training to backfill people who left, while inbox quality sags during the gap.
 That is the real reason 'just hire a manager' rarely scales cleanly: you are not buying a strategist, you are buying a full-time operator of a high-turnover shift workforce.

 What the manager personally earns vs. what the operation costs